 Soak cashews in hot water for 10 minutes.
 Drain the cashews, then add them along with remaining dressing ingredients to a high-powered blender or Nutribullet.
 Blend until completely mixed and smooth and creamy.
 Refrigerate until ready to use.

 Rinse and cut broccoli into florets.
 Steam florets just until blanched and bright green in colour.
-Length of time depends on the size of your florets but 3 to 5 minutes should suffice.
-Don’t let the broccoli get soft; it should still be crispy.
-Pour broccoli into colander, rinse with cold water to stop it cooking and allow to drain for a few minutes.
+Length of time depends on the size of your florets but 3 to 4 minutes should suffice.
+Or microwave the broccoli in a covered dish for about 2 minutes.
+Either way, don’t let the broccoli get soft; it should still be crispy.
+Pour broccoli immediately into a colander and rinse with cold water to stop it cooking and allow to drain for a few minutes, then pat dry.
 In medium bowl, combine broccoli, onion, raisins and pumpkin seeds.
 Pour dressing over broccoli mixture and toss to coat.
 Serve immediately.

 Do you prefer raw or blanched broccoli in your salad?